NoNews/NoRecyclerViewAdapter/README.md

 Simple base adapter for `RecyclerView` with [custom Freemarker template](https://github.com/NoNews/NoRecyclerViewAdapter/tree/master/template), which allow create adapter with `LAYOUT` item and `ViewHolder` for one click.

+The library will adhere to the rule:
+Only the most necessary methods and the most simple API.

 ### Gradle

 Beginning with Gradle 3 `compile` is deprecated.